-Here are the 13 constitutional amendments on Florida's 2018 ballot and what they do
+Here are the 13 constitutional amendments on Florida’s 2018 ballot and what they do

 All of the county positions — including tax collectors, property appraisers, supervisors of elections and clerks of circuit court — are already elected in many counties.
 But the office of sheriff singles out Miami-Dade, which is the only county that does not elect a sheriff and instead has an appointed police director.

 Amendment 11, Property Rights; Removal of Obsolete Provision; Criminal Statutes, would revise the Constitution to remove some language, including a provision that stops “aliens ineligible for citizenship” from owning property and wording approving a high-speed rail system.
-It would also clarify that repealing a criminal statute would not retroactively affect the prosecution of a crime committed previously.
+It would also remove the state’s Savings Clause, which prohibits retroactively applying the amendment of a criminal statute to sentencing for a crime committed before the change, and clarify that repealing a criminal statute would not necessarily affect the prosecution of that crime committed previously.

 Amendment 12, Lobbying and Abuse of Office by Public Officers, a stand-alone proposal, would bar public officials from lobbying both during their terms and for six years following, and restrict current public officers from using their office for personal gain.

 Amendment 13, Ends Dog Racing, is also a single proposal.
 It would end commercial dog racing involving wagering by 2020.
 There are about a dozen tracks in Florida, and the practice has drawn criticism from animal rights advocates who assert that the practice is inhumane.
 The Florida Greyhound Association has sued seeking to remove the amendment from the ballot.
+(A Leon County judge ruled Aug.
+1 that this amendment should be removed from the ballot, saying that the measure misleads voters.
+The state has appealed the decision.)

-For more information, visit the state Division of Elections website at http://dos.myflorida.com/elections/
+For information, visit the state Division of Elections website at http://dos.myflorida.com/elections/

+Note: This story has been updated to clarify a portion of Amendment 11.

 Comments